quantum29/developer-examples/README.md

 Relevant mostly for ThoughtSpot employees and partners.

+- All Web examples are in Typescript + Vite.
+- All Backend examples in Typescript (no javascript), or other languages.

 #### Adding a new example

 To quickly start contributing with a new example, run the following commands: